RC Airplanes Simplified

 The video below, shows the SE5a at a sports field- shows why park flyers are so popular-nice flight!

-The photo at left shows the park flyer as it comes to you-all components complete and covered with Monokote!
-Great planes say that the model can be completed in 4-6 hours.
+The photo above shows the park flyer as it comes to you-all components complete and covered with Monokote!
+Great Planes say that the model can be completed in 4-6 hours.

 With a wing span of just under 30", the DR-1 can possibly stay in one piece, for transporting to the park or the club field.